Hard Rock Calling Festival: Klaxons bring nu-rave to Queen Elizabeth Park

 For an early evening set, Klaxons know how to work a crowd.
 They deliver one of the highlights of the day, not by being the best band, but by knowing what a crowd want from a festival band.
 That is high energy, great sing-alongs and lots of encouraged dancing.
 Long may the Klaxons reign.

-For further information about Klaxons and next year dates visit here.
+For further information and future events visit Klaxons’ website here.

 Watch the video for Golden Skans here: